 These flavorful vegan breakfast sausage patties are surprisingly so easy to make.
-Textured vegetable protein gives them a meaty texture and makes them high in protein.
+Textured vegetable protein (TVP) gives them a meaty texture and makes them high in protein.

 They have a hint of maple flavoring like my favorite vegan breakfast sausage brand, alongside a handful of other classic sausage seasonings and spices.